Sustainable tourism: As part of a development strategy

 Developing countries are especially interested in international tourism, and many believe it brings countries a large selection of economic benefits including employment opportunities, small business development, and increased in payments of foreign exchange.
-Many assume that more money is gained through developing luxury goods and services in spite of the fact that this increases a countries dependency on imported products, foreign investments and expatriate skills.
+However, many assume that more money is gained through developing luxury goods and services in spite of the fact that this increases a countries dependency on imported products, foreign investments and expatriate skills.
 This classic 'trickle down' financial strategy rarely makes its way down to brings its benefits down to small businesses.

 It has been said that the economic benefits of large-scale tourism are not doubted but that the backpacker or budget traveler sector is often neglected as a potential growth sector by developing countries governments.
 This sector brings significant non-economic benefits which could help to empower and educate the communities involved in this sector.
 "Aiming 'low' builds upon the skills of the local population, promotes self-reliance, and develops the confidence of community members in dealing with outsiders, all signs of empowerment" and all of which aid in the overall development of a nation.

 In the 1990s, international tourism was seen as an import potential growth sector for many countries, particularly in developing countries as many of the world's most beautiful and 'untouched' places are located in developing countries.
 Prior to the 1960s, studies tended to assume that the extension of the tourism industry to LEDCs was a good thing.
 In the 1970s, this changed as academics started to take a much more negative view on tourism's consequences, particularly criticizing the industry as an effective contributor towards development.
 International tourism is a volatile industry with visitors quick to abandon destinations that were formerly popular because of threats to health or security.

 Tourism is seen as a resilient industry and bounces back quickly after severe setbacks, like natural disasters, September 11th attacks and COVID-19.
 Many call for more attention to "lessons learned" from these setbacks to improve mitigation measures that could be taken in advance.